mscheme/bootcampFinalProject/README.md

 5. Use Elbow method to evaluate cluster size

   ![Elbow](data_and_ml/ElbowMethodK.png "ElbowMethod")

   K - Clusters Produce Y Inertia
   Optimal Cluster Number Is At The Elbow: Where Distortion/Inertia Start Decreasing In A Linear Fashion.

-7. Validate recommendations vs cluster size via human sampling-
+7. Validate recommendations vs cluster size via human sampling

+![cluster1000} (data_and_ml/elbow_method_model.PNG "cluster1000")

+The Elbow method would have produced cluster sizes as large as 250 songs

+![cluster2200} (data_and_ml/selected_model.PNG "cluster2200")

+The chosen model clusters were half the size resulting in better song recommendations

 8. Run K means with chosen cluster size
 9. Upload data for song recommendation platform